Thursday, November 21, 2024

 Hamamoto-san Drawing

 Ryusuke: I actually really wanted to be a manga artist since elementary school and I kept on thinking that I wanted to be a manga artist in the future, so that's how I wanted to be in this industry.
 During high school, I really wanted to become a manga artist, so I sent my manga twice to publishers.
-I didn't get any awards from the manga I sent in during high school, but after I graduated I went to college in Tokyo.
+I didn't get any awards for the manga I sent in during high school, but after I graduated I went to college in Tokyo.

 When I went to college, I kept sending in more of my work to publishers.
 For about two years in college, I kept doing this, but I never got any awards or into any publishers.
-One day, the publisher told me that I'm really good at drawing pictures and suggested why don't I send my work to illustration publishers instead of manga publishers?
+One day, the publisher told me that I'm really good at drawing pictures and suggested why don't I send my work to illustration publishers instead of manga publishers.
 So that's what I did.
 I kept sending my illustrations, but I still couldn't get into any publishers.

 I wanted people to see my creations, so I started drawing doujinshi and sold them at Comiket [one of the largest anime and manga themed fan works convention in Japan].
 While I was doing that, a publisher wanted someone who could draw girls and cute pictures.
 A publisher found my work and recommended me to draw something for the publisher.
 This is how I became a professional artist and started to draw professionally, by being scouted at Comiket.
 I was about to graduate from college when it happened, so it took me another two years to get to that spot.